Chicago Medical Malpractice Lawyer

 At Levin & Perconti, we have recovered more than a billion dollars for our clients.
 We can conduct a free, no-obligation analysis of your situation, to reveal your potential reimbursement for the harm caused by medical malpractice.

 However, doctors and hospitals that commit medical errors are often unwilling to come forward voluntarily.
-It takes brave citizens, with the help of lawyers, to hold these medical practitioners accountable for malpractice.
+It takes brave citizens, with the help of experienced medical lawyers, to hold these medical practitioners accountable for malpractice.

 We help Illinois residents recover from medical malpractice and receive the reimbursement they need for rehabilitation and life-changing medical circumstances.
 We’ve seen many people struggle with traumatic medical errors, and will support you through the entire litigation process.